Higher-order Functions

 is a higher-order function.
 It receives not just data to fill the holes of its algorithm, but also other code.

 The repetition across these three donation callbacks is concerning.
-If you need to add a step to the donation process or fix a bug, you have to make changes in three places.
-If you want to add a fourth donation amount, you must add an additional callback.
-You decide to write just one parameterized function that serves all possible amounts:
+If we need to add a step to the donation process or fix a bug, we have to make changes in three places.
+If we want to add a fourth donation amount, we must add an additional callback.
+We decide to write just one parameterized function that serves all possible amounts:

 function donate(amount) {